-17.2 MEMORY CHANNELS
+19.2 MEMORY CHANNELS

-Memories for FM as well as any other mode can be stored in the Memory form accessible on the Memory tab of the Main Menu.
-The memory form, as shown below, stores the frequency along with other settings such as the mode, CTCSS tone, etc.
+FM settings can be stored in the Memory form accessible on the Memory tab of the Main Menu.
+The memory form, as shown below, stores the memory frequency along with other settings such as the mode, CTCSS tone, etc. Although this feature is optimized for use in FM mode, it can be used in any mode.